The Taos Writer’s Retreat

 – Tara Sophia Mohr, author and women’s leadership expert, taramohr.com, Taos 2011

 Jen Louden is a personal growth pioneer who helped launch the self-care movement with her first book, The Woman’s Comfort Book.
 She’s the author of seven more books on well-being and personal wisdom that have inspired more than a million women in nine languages.
 Her newest book is A Year of Daily Joy published by National Geographic.

 Jen has been a regular columnist for Whole Living magazine, a radio show host on Martha Stewart’s network, and a spokeswoman for companies like Real Networks and SC Johnson.
 She even sat on Oprah’s couch.
-She’s a trained ontological coach, a mess-making artist, a mother of an amazing college senior, and the bonus mom of an amazing college freshman.
+She’s a trained ontological coach, a mess-making artist, a mother of an amazing daughter, Lillian, and the bonus mom of an amazing son, Aidan.
 She lives outside Boulder, Colorado.
 Her newest project is a memoir about letting go of regrets and learning self-forgiveness.